fluent/fluent-bit-docs/administration/configuring-fluent-bit/configuration-file.md

 * Filter
 * Output

-In addition, it's also possible to split the main configuration file in multiple files using the feature to include external files:
+In addition, it's also possible to split the main configuration file into multiple files using the feature to include external files:

 * Include File